korlibs-archive/docs-old.korge.org/faq/index.md

 <https://github.com/korlibs/korlibs.soywiz.com>

 In order to make it easier to contribute, each page of the documentation contains a pencil link, that sends you to the github page of the documentation to modify the file itself.

+## How is KorGE pronounced
+{:#korge-pronunciation}

+Since this was not specified from the very beginning, we used up to three different pronunciations for it.

+The original pronounciation is like saying Jorge in Spanish but starting with K. Can you listen it here: <https://translate.google.com/?sl=es&tl=en&text=jorge&op=translate>